elastic/ecs/rfcs/0000-new-cloud-fields.md

 * `cloud.edge_location`: The edge location, usually an airport IATA code (DFW), of a cloud service.
 Very common for DNS, CDN, or other cloud services
 * `cloud.instance.image.id`: ID of the image used to create the virtual instance/machine
-* `cloud.instance.image.name`: Name of the image used to create teh virtual instance/machine
+* `cloud.instance.image.name`: Name of the image used to create the virtual instance/machine
 * `cloud.vpc.name`: Name of the virtual network
 * `cloud.vpc.id`: ID of the virtual network
 * `cloud.subnet.name`: Name of the Subnet within the VPC/Virtual network